acro5piano/image-annotator/README.md

 # Image Annotator

-A tool to edit image by keyboard.
+A tool to edit images by keyboard.
 Especially useful when you add some description to a cropped screenshot.

 # Concept